tjmahr/dissertation/docs/16-aim1-lexical-competitors.md

 curve's average values.
 The model used age 4 as the reference year, so the intercept represented the average looking probability at age 4.
 The year effects represented differences between age 4 vs. age 3 and age 4 vs. age 5.

 The model also included *smooth* terms to represent the time course of the data.
 As with the parametric effects, age 4 served as the reference year.
 The model estimated a smooth for age 4 and it estimated *difference smooths* to capture how the curvature at age 3 and age 5 differed from the age-4 curvature.
-Each of these study-level smooths used 10 knots (9 basis functions).
+Each of these year-level smooths used 10 knots (9 basis functions).
 I also included child-level *random smooths* to represent child-level variation in growth curve shapes.
-Because there is much as less data at the child level than at the study level, these random smooths only included 5 knots (4 basis functions).
+Because there is much less data at the child level than at the year level, these random smooths only included 5 knots (4 basis functions).
 We can think of these simpler splines as coarse adjustments in growth curve shape to capture child-level variation from limited data.